Zwift vs Rouvy: Which is better?

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

 A better way to measure the success of graphics is how they work for the end user.
 From the very beginning, Zwift decided to think differently.
-They created a graphics style that works to get people riding not to look like the real world.
+They created a graphics style that works to get people riding, not to look like the real world.
 Measured in this way Zwift is a huge success and far ahead of the competition.
 The graphics don't look like the real world but they are smooth, clever and easy to understand, and they work on low-end hardware.
 It's a feature that might not get as much coverage but it's also one of the best parts of the Zwift story.

 Turning our attention to racing and group rides, this is where the huge user base that Zwift enjoys becomes such an advantage.
-Any day and any time of day there is some opportunity to ride with other people.
+Any day and any time of day there is some opportunity to ride with (or against) other people.
 Whatever time zone you are in and no matter the day there are other people just like you logging in and riding together.

 If racing isn't your thing, there are plenty of other group-ride opportunities.
 You could do interval workouts with a group of people.
 You could do a cooperative ride where your group tries to keep away from a faster group by working together.
 Or you could join a traditional group ride with your closest friends.
 Cultivate a relationship through Facebook groups and Discord then enjoy a virtual ride with those same people.